claudio-unipv/quasi-unsupervised-cc/docs/index.md

 It has been tested on a workstation equiped with a single NVIDIA Titan-Xp GPU and with the Ubuntu 18.04 operating system, python version 3.6.7, CUDA 10.0, CUDNN 7.4.1.

-To install the software the following steps are suggested (others may work as well):
+To install the software the following steps are suggested (others may work as well).

 from a terminal:
 ```